Giles-Billenness/vesselFM/README.md

 This repository contains the code and data for vesselFM, a foundation model for universal 3D blood vessel segmentation.
 The model is designed to perform *zero* to few-shot segmentation on unseen domains, leveraging a combination of real, synthetic, and domain-randomized data.

 - This foundation model was picked for its ability to generalize across diverse datasets and adapt to perform well in low data scenarios, achieving state-of-the-art results on several benchmarks.
+- The foundation model architecture is a [DynUNet](https://docs.monai.io/en/0.3.0/_modules/monai/networks/nets/dynunet.html), with specification defined in `/vesselfm/seg/configs/model/dyn_unet_base.yaml`.
 - This code was used as it provided a comprehensive framework for training, evaluating, and doing inference with the vesselFM model on external datasets.
 - The dataset picked was [ImageCAS](https://www.kaggle.com/datasets/xiaoweixumedicalai/imagecas/data?select=Coronary_Segmentation_deep_learning), a large and diverse dataset bentchmark for coronary artery segmentation, based on CTA scans.
-- The main libraries used include PyTorch & PyTorch Lightning for model training and evaluation and Plotly & Matplotlib for visualization.
+- The main libraries used include PyTorch & [PyTorch Lightning](https://lightning.ai/docs/pytorch/LTS/common/lightning_module.html) for model training and evaluation and Plotly & Matplotlib for visualization.
 Additional libraries have been added to the requirements file to support data processing and visualization.

 - The specific enhancements applied to the pretrained model include:
   - Modifications to the image augmentation pipeline (quite good out of the box) to better suit the characteristics of the ImageCAS dataset.